What Is an Appraisal?

 Appraisers are intimately familiar with the subdivisions in which they work.
 They thoroughly understand the value of certain features to the residents of that area.
 Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the property at hand.
 By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they more accurately portray the features of subject.

 An opinion of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-At Appraisals Niagara Real Estate Appraisers Inc., we are an authority when it comes to knowing the worth of particular items in Niagara Falls and none County neighborhoods.
+At Appraisals Niagara Real Estate Appraisers Inc., we are an authority when it comes to knowing the worth of particular items in Niagara Falls and the surrounding Niagara Region.
 This approach to value is usually awarded the most importance when an appraisal is for a home purchase.

 Valuation Using the Income Approach